Photo courtesy of Nathan Sawaya

 New York sculptor Nathan Sawaya can deliver one gift that Michelangelo, Pablo Picasso and Auguste Rodin could not: life-size, 3-D replicas made entirely of Lego bricks.

 "I started sculpting out of more traditional media like clay and wire," says Sawaya.
 "I was doing a series of sculptures out of candy, which, like Legos, are additive in nature, using small pieces to create these larger forms.
 One day, I thought, 'What about this toy from my childhood?'
 So I dug out all of these Lego bricks and just challenged myself to do large-scale pieces, and it's worked out."

 Indeed.
 Sawaya has parlayed his uncanny Lego sculptures into a cottage industry that includes lobby art for hotels, private commissioned pieces and even abstracts.
 He once Lego'd an entire bedroom for an episode of "Extreme Makeover: Home Edition."

 But there's something magical about his human replicas.
-Each takes two to three weeks to complete; all he requires are photos of the subject from 360 degrees.
+Each takes 2 to 3 weeks to complete; all he requires are photos of the subject from 360 degrees.

 The secret to his success?
 Patience, of course.